-18 These obligations are contained in Part 2 of Schedule 1 to the CDR Rules.
+&lt;sup>20 These obligations are contained in CDR Rule 5.9 and clause 2.1 of Part 2 of Schedule 1 to the CDR Rules regarding default conditions on accreditation.
 For further information, see the ACCC's Supplementary Accreditation Guidelines on Information Security available on the ACCC's Accreditation Guidelines page.

-$^{^{19}}$ Different CDR regime obligations apply depending on what capacity an entity is acting in.
+&lt;sup>21 Different CDR regime obligations apply depending on what capacity an entity is acting in.
 See paragraphs 1.16 to 1.18 for further information.